 The things I do on a day-to-day basis change over the course of the life cycle of a mission.
 Early on, you're involved in the requirements and rules the design has to follow so you can meet your mission goals.
 So you work with people at all the different levels to develop the requirements and make sure all those rules are written properly.
 Then systems engineers are involved with verifying those requirements and developing tests and sitting in on the tests.

 Then after launch and during operations, you're flying the spacecraft.
-I would help develop command products that would be sent to the spacecraft to make it do activities.
-It's all about monitoring the information that's coming down from the spacecraft, making sure it's responding the way it's supposed to, and if things go wrong, understanding what went wrong and helping the team get back on track.
+In the past, I have helped develop command products that would be sent to the spacecraft to make it do activities, and I’ve monitored information that's coming down from the spacecraft, making sure it's responding the way it's supposed to.
+In most of my roles in ops, when things go differently than we expect, I work to guide the team through understanding what went wrong and figuring out what to do about it to get the mission back on track.

 It makes for a very exciting, never dull, kind of job.